-The main purpose of the child visiting with the incarcerated parent is to maintain a positive relationship with him.
-Do not use visiting time to discuss the child's poor behavior or grades.
+The main purpose of visiting with your child is to maintain a positive relationship with him.
+Do not use visiting time to discuss poor behavior or grades.
 Do that in letters.
 Spend your short time together talking about positive things.

-Starting the visit may be awkward, especially if the children do not visit often.
+Especially if the child does not visit often, starting the visit may be awkward.
 Be prepared to start the conversation.